Want to increase close rates? Redefine what “closed” means!

 Maybe not one in a million…more like let’s say .6% or roughly two appointments booked in a week of sixty-dial days?
 Sound pretty close?
 Not a whole lotta touchdowns happening in this scenario, and really…how many of us have a team full of Bradys? (and seriously, even HE doesn’t have his contract renewed…but I digress)

 Get A Commitment

-What if instead, we instituted a first down system in sales?
-Something that lets us make a shorter-yard play and then mark our spot on the field so on the next play we weren’t starting from scratch?
+What if instead, we instituted a first-down system in sales?
+Something that lets us make a shorter-yard play and then mark our spot on the field so that on the next play we weren’t starting from scratch?

 Surely you’ve heard sellers lament the “starting from scratch” with leads right?
 Sure you called them three months ago and they told you to call back today, but did anyone actually remember you or what you sell?
 Here’s where commitments come in.

 When we can get a potential customer to make a commitment to us on call one, we increase our mindshare with that lead.
 Sort of like sending an RSVP.
 Sure you don’t feel like going to the party when the date actually comes, but you DID send your RSVP that you’d be there, right?

 I learned of this tactic from a restaurant.
 They had tons of no-shows for their reservations and were bleeding cash.
 My consultant friend went and did an analysis and added just two small words to the hostess’ script which made all the difference.
 Instead of saying, “Call us if you can’t make it,” she added the words, “will you” thereby gaining a customer commitment on the call.

 By saying, “Will you call us if you can’t make it?” the customer responds with “Yes.”
 And again, even if he’s thinking of ditching the linen tablecloth for the couch and popcorn, he remembered that commitment and was TWICE as likely to either call or show.
 Massive change right?
 Mindshare.